-At first glance, Episcopal worship might seem strange to those who are unfamiliar with our liturgical tradition.
+Worship in an Episcopal Church is like worship in many mainline protestant or Roman Catholic churches.
 We use real candles.
 Our ministers and acolytes wear robes.
 Sometimes we process with banners and crosses and music.
 We use prayers from a red or black book marked “Common Prayer,” and we often pray them together out loud.
 We worship indoors and outside the church walls.

 We move a lot in our worship, sitting and standing and kneeling.
 We worship with our entire bodies, not just our minds, from taste and smell and sight and voice and hearing up to and including body posture.
 Using our bodies in worship to sit, stand, kneel, and even bow involves us more fully in what we’re thinking and doing.
 Watch what others are doing and feel free to go along as you are comfortable or not if you don’t want to.
 You’ll see not everyone around you does the same thing.

 Our liturgy, or the order of service, comes from the red or black Book of Common Prayer (BCP), which is in a rack in every pew.
 If you take a close look at the Book of Common Prayer, you will see that many, if not most, of the prayers we use are worded directly from the Bible.